CommonRoad/commonroad-reactive-planner/README.md

 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)

 ### Prerequisites
-1. add the folder `reactive-planner` to your python path
+1. Clone this repository and add the folder `reactive-planner` to your python path

 2. this project uses three other framworks:

-  * **commonroad-drivability-checker**:

-      This is an open-sourced tool to check collision and road compliance between objects.
-Please clone it from [here](https://gitlab.lrz.de/tum-cps/commonroad-drivability-checker) and follow the installation instructions in the readme.

   * **commonroad-io**:

       The commonroad_io package provides methods to read, write, and visualize CommonRoad scenarios and planning problems.
 The package can be installed via pip:

       `pip install commonroad-io`

-  * **commonroad-curvilinear-coordinate-system**:
+  * **commonroad-drivability-checker**:

-      This tool is used to create a Frenet frame.
-Currently, there is no public access.
-Please clone the `develop` branch of the [repository](https://gitlab.lrz.de/cps/commonroad-curvilinear-coordinate-system.git) and follow the installation instructions in the readme:
+      This is an open-sourced tool to check collision and road compliance between objects.
+Please clone it from [here](https://gitlab.lrz.de/tum-cps/commonroad-drivability-checker) and follow the installation instructions in the readme.

-      `git clone -b development https://gitlab.lrz.de/cps/commonroad-curvilinear-coordinate-system.git`

-  * (Optional) **commonroad-route-planner**:
+  * **commonroad-route-planner**:

     This tool is used to create a polynomial reference path from an initial point to a goal region for a CommonRoad scenario.
 Please clone the `develop` branch of the [repository](https://gitlab.lrz.de/cps/commonroad-route-planner.git) and follow the installation instructions in the readme: